telerik/winforms-docs/winforms-converter/supported-controls/propertygrid.md

 # PropertyGrid

 The PropertyGrid in your application will be converted to [RadPropertyGrid]({%slug winforms/propertygrid%}).
-The following table describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|